YACA-Monitor 4.0 - In Situ Diagnostics of Java 8 Programs with 3D Visualization of Call Stack Dependencies

 BY MARKUS SPRUNCK

-B) direct interaction with Yaca-Agent, like reset model, black/white lists,
+- Direct interaction with Yaca-Agent, like reset mode, black/white lists,

 Static dependencies and dynamic call dependencies between classes and/or methods, are two sides of the same coin.
-For the first one modern development environments help developers to analyze the static call dependencies and also inheritance relations.
+In the first one modern development environment help developers to analyze the static call dependencies and also inheritance relations.
 The second one is rarely supported by tools.

 The only way to get a deeper understanding of the dynamic call dependencies is the old fashioned debugging.
 Set some break-points, run your application and read the call stack to find your way across all the classes, proxies and components of the program.
 Debugging is an extremely time consuming task.
 Ergo I asked myself if there would be an easier way to find required information more quickly.